-- 4. If the offense committed by the defendant [involved the use or threatened use of force or violence or if the defendant was previously convicted in this State or in any other jurisdiction of a felony that involved the use or threatened use of force or violence, the court may not assign] is a category A felony or a sexual offense as defined in NRS 179D.097 that is punishable as a category B felony, the defendant [to the] is not eligible for assignment to the program. [unless the prosecuting attorney stipulates to the assignment. - -3.
-5. Upon violation of a term or condition: - (a) The court may enter a judgment of conviction, if applicable, and proceed as provided in the section pursuant to which the defendant was charged. - (b) Notwithstanding the provisions of paragraph (e) of subsection 2 of NRS 193.130, the court may order the defendant to the custody of the Department of Corrections if the offense is punishable by imprisonment in the state prison. - [4.]
-6. Upon fulfillment of the terms and conditions, the court [shall]: - (a) Shall discharge the defendant and dismiss the proceedings [.] or set aside the judgment of conviction, as applicable, unless the defendant: - (1) Has been previously convicted in this State or in any other jurisdiction of a felony; or - (2) Has previously failed to complete a specialty court program; or - (b) May discharge the defendant and dismiss the proceedings or set aside the judgment of conviction, as applicable, if the defendant: - (1) Has been previously convicted in this State or in any other jurisdiction of a felony; or - (2) Has previously failed to complete a specialty court program. - 7.
+- 5. If the offense committed by the defendant involved the use or threatened use of force or violence or if the defendant was previously convicted in this State or in any other jurisdiction of a felony that involved the use or threatened use of force or violence, the court shall not defer the defendant's sentence but may [not] assign the defendant to the program [unless the prosecuting attorney stipulates to the assignment. - -3. as a condition of probation pursuant to NRS 176A.400. - 6.
+Upon violation of a term or condition: - (a) The court may enter a judgment of conviction and proceed as provided in the section pursuant to which the defendant was charged. - (b) Notwithstanding the provisions of paragraph (e) of subsection 2 of NRS 193.130, the court may order the defendant to the custody of the Department of Corrections if the offense is punishable by imprisonment in the state prison. - [4.]
+7. Upon fulfillment of the terms and conditions, the court shall discharge the defendant from probation, if applicable, and dismiss the proceedings.
 Discharge and dismissal pursuant to this section is without adjudication of guilt and is not a conviction for purposes of this section or for purposes of employment, civil rights or any statute or regulation or license or questionnaire or for any other public or private purpose, but is a conviction for the purpose of additional penalties imposed for second or subsequent convictions or the setting of bail.
 Discharge and dismissal restores the defendant, in the contemplation of the law, to the status occupied before the arrest, indictment or information.
-The defendant may not be held thereafter under any law to be guilty of perjury or otherwise giving a false statement by reason of failure to recite or acknowledge that arrest, indictment, information or trial in response to an inquiry made of the defendant for any purpose.
+The defendant may not be held thereafter under any law to be guilty of perjury or otherwise giving a false statement by reason of failure to recite or acknowledge that arrest, indictment, information or trial in response to an inquiry made of the defendant for any purpose. - Sec.

-Sec.
 28. NRS 176A.265 is hereby amended to read as follows: 176A.265 1.
-After a defendant is discharged from probation or a case is dismissed pursuant to NRS 176A.260, the court shall order sealed all documents, papers and exhibits in the defendant's record, minute book entries and entries on dockets, and other documents relating to the case in the custody of such other agencies and officers as are named in the court's order if the defendant fulfills the terms and conditions imposed by the court and the Division.
+After a [defendant is discharged from probation] case is dismissed pursuant to NRS 176A.260, the court shall order sealed all documents, papers and exhibits in the defendant's record, minute book entries and entries on dockets, and other documents relating to the case in the custody of such other agencies and officers as are named in the court's order if the defendant fulfills the terms and conditions imposed by the court and the Division.
 The court shall order those records sealed without a hearing unless the Division petitions the court, for good cause shown, not to seal the records and requests a hearing thereon.

-2. If the court orders sealed the record of a defendant who is discharged from probation or whose case is dismissed pursuant to NRS 176A.260, the court shall send a copy of the order to each agency or officer named in the order.
+2. If the court orders sealed the record of a defendant [discharged] whose case is dismissed pursuant to NRS 176A.260, the court shall send a copy of the order to each agency or officer named in the order.
 Each such agency or officer shall notify the court in writing of its compliance with the order.

 Sec.
-29. NRS 176A.280 is hereby amended to read as follows: 176A.280 1.
+29. NRS 176A.280 is hereby amended to read as follows:

+176A.280 1.
 A district court, justice court or municipal court may establish an appropriate program for the treatment of veterans and members of the military to which it may assign a defendant pursuant to NRS 174.032, [or] 176A.290 or 176A.400 or section 19 of this act if the defendant is a veteran or member of the military and: